SwiftNIOExtras/swift-nio-redis/README.md

 ## Using the SwiftNIO Redis protocol handler

-The RESP protocol handler just implemented as a regular `ChannelHandler`, similar to `NIOHTTP1`.
+The RESP protocol is implemented as a regular `ChannelHandler`, similar to `NIOHTTP1`.
 It takes incoming `ByteBuffer` data, parses that, and emits `RESPValue` items.